 Crassula expansa subsp. fragilis (Bak.)
 Toelken

-Crassula fragilis (basionym), Crassula browniana, Crassula thorncroftii, Crassula woodii, Crassula zimmermannii
+Crassula fragilis, Crassula browniana, Crassula thorncroftii, Crassula woodii, Crassula zimmermannii

-Crassula expansa subsp. fragilis is an evergreen, low-growing, perennial plant with masses of tiny succulent leaves.
-It grows up to 10 inches (25 cm) tall, with a spread of up to 20 inches (50 cm).
-The leaves are flattened succulent discs, sometimes slightly elliptic or obovate.
+Crassula expansa subsp. fragilis is a low-growing succulent with masses of tiny fleshy leaves.
+It grows up to 10 inches (25 cm) tall with a spread of up to 20 inches (50 cm).
+Leaves are flattened discs, sometimes slightly elliptic or obovate.
 While the leaves are fresh to pale green, the stems are pinkish to maroon.
 Fine whitish hairs may be scattered along the leaf and stem surfaces.
-The flowers are tiny, white, 5-pointed and star-shaped, produced on the tangled cushion of slender stems and tiny leaves.
-They may be seen from late spring to fall.
+Flowers are tiny, white, star-shaped, usually 5-petalled, and produced on the tangled cushion of slender stems and small leaves.
+They usually appear from mid-summer to fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).